Wilmington, Delaware: History

 The greatest growth in the city occurred during the Civil War.
 Delaware, though officially remaining a member of the Union, was a border state and divided in its support of both the Confederate and the Union causes.
 The war created enormous demand for goods and materials supplied by Wilmington including ships, railroad cars, gunpowder, shoes, and other war-related goods.

 By 1868, Wilmington was producing more iron ships than the rest of the country combined and it rated first in the production of gunpowder and second in carriages and leather.
 Due to the prosperity Wilmington enjoyed during the war, city merchants and manufacturers expanded Wilmington's residential boundaries westward in the form of large homes along tree-lined streets.
 This movement was spurred by the first horsecar line, which was initiated in 1864 along Delaware Avenue.

+The city's first horsecar line was established in 1864 by the Wilmington City Railway Company.
+Wilmington's first electric streetcar entered service in 1888, and horse-drawn streetcar operations ended by 1892.